Chart Color Schemes

 Adamstown - Kotara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Adamstown-Kotara, as per the latest Census evaluation, 82.1% of dwellings were houses, with the remaining 18.0% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's composition of 70.5% houses and 29.5% other dwellings.
-Home ownership in Adamstown-Kotara stood at 35.4%, with mortgaged properties making up 37.2% and rented dwellings accounting for 27.4%.
-The median monthly mortgage repayment in the area was $2,167, surpassing Non-Metro NSW's average of $1,962.
-Meanwhile, the median weekly rent figure was recorded at $410, compared to Non-Metro NSW's $400.
-Nationally, Adamstown-Kotara's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Adamstown-Kotara's dwelling structure, as per the latest Census, consisted of 82.1% houses and 18.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Adamstown-Kotara stood at 35.4%, with mortgaged dwellings at 37.2% and rented ones at 27.4%.
+The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,962.
+The median weekly rent figure was $410, compared to Non-Metro NSW's $400.
+Nationally, Adamstown-Kotara's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing